kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 ## Requirements:

-- detect the faces.
+- Detect the faces.
-- fit all the faces in the screen.
+- Fit all the faces in the screen.
-- follow the faces movement smoothly
+- Follow the faces movement smoothly

 ## Tools/Libraries Suggested: